There are many dangers to society if data science is used without ethical considerations.

-Help detect crisis driven scams and other attacks on data based processes and prevent introduction of nefarious malware that could impact the outcome of data analysis.
+Preventing the introduction of nefarious malware which could impact the outcome of data analysis.

 1. Data Ethics Advisory Council

-The Data Ethics Advisory Council consists of multidisciplinary experts that provide guidance on the Responsible Development of Data Science Ethics and help in setting a strategic roadmap for DataEthics4All.
+The Data Ethics Advisory Council consists of multidisciplinary experts who provide guidance on the responsible development of data science ethics and set a strategic roadmap for DataEthics4All.

 2. Engaging Industry Experts